Zidane912/microservicesapp/README.md

 # Setup

-This setup requires thrree virtual machines with the first virtual machine having the following dependencies installed Python, pytest, Flask, Docker, Docker-compose, Ansible, nginx, Jenkins and git.
-All three machines run Ubuntu and the ssh key generated from the first virtual machine must be inserted into the virtual machines of the other two via google cloud platform.
+This setup requires thrree virtual medium machines with the first virtual machine having the following dependencies installed Python, pip, pytest, Flask, Docker, Docker-compose, Ansible, nginx, Jenkins and git.
+All three machines run Ubuntu and the ssh key generated from the first virtual machine must be inserted into the virtual machines of the other two via Google cloud platform.
 Thereafter these commands are followed onto the first virtual machine,

 1. git clone https://github.com/Zidane912/finalproject2.git && cd finalproject2
 2. ansible-playbook -i inventory.yaml playbook.yaml